 After the great work done by B&W in producing the Zeppelin and Zeppelin Mini, it was to be expected that they’d get around to doing some pretty magical things with computer speakers.
 The MM-1 fulfil that promise, delivering amazing sound for their size.
 The styling is out of the same stable as the iPod docks, although more conventionally square in appearance.
 The simple black sock with polished metal girth strap (incorporating volume control, although there’s a small remote as well) is elegant and unlikely to clash with the mostly black computers of all sizes around these days.

-The end result is fantastic sound, and they’re capable of playing very loud without distortion.
+The end result is fantastic sound either way, and they’re capable of playing very loud without distortion.
 Quality in a small package is just what’s required for this application, and B&W have done it to perfection with the MM-1.